WestDRI/wgpages/content/ray.md

   multiprocessing.

 Here we'll focus on Ray, a unified framework for scaling AI and general Python workflows.
-Since this is not a machine learning workshop, we will not touch most of Ray's AI capabilities, but will focus on its core distributed runtime and data libraries.
+Since this is not a machine learning workshop, we will not touch Ray's AI capabilities, but will focus on its core distributed runtime and data libraries.
 We will learn several different approaches to parallelizing purely numerical (and therefore CPU-bound) workflows, both with and without reduction.
 We will also look at I/O-bound workflows.